September 12, 2024

 The basic design of H.R.
 9462 follows the template set forth in model state legislation that the conservative American Legislative Exchange Council (ALEC) has succeeded in shepherding into enactment in more than 20 states.
 At its core, the policy funnels public tax dollars into private K-12 schools using two different intermediaries (wealthy donors and voucher-bundling organizations) to obscure this flow of funds.
 This is accomplished by paying out large tax credits, worth 100 percent of the amount donated, to people who send money or corporate stock to organizations that bundle those dollars into vouchers that fund the operation of private K-12 schools.

-Paying out a 100 percent federal match on these amounts, up to a maximum of $5,000 per year, is a highly questionable policy with no parallel in federal tax law.
+Paying out a 100 percent federal match on these amounts, up to a maximum of 10 percent of income for most taxpayers, is a highly questionable policy with no parallel in federal tax law.
 Donations to other nonprofit organizations are only eligible for a federal match, or tax deduction, worth up to 37 cents per dollar donated.

 The proponents of this bill, however, seem to think that even a 100 percent match is not enough.
 Tucked away in section 25E(c)(2) are three words— “or marketable securities”—that turn the credit into a 120 percent match or more for upper-income families seeking to offload corporate stock.

 As illustrated in Figure 1, a taxpayer contributing corporate stock worth $5,000 that they initially acquired for a price of $800 would be able to double dip with two federal tax benefits: the $5,000 tax credit at the heart of the bill, plus the ability to avoid paying any capital gains tax on the $4,200 of investment income that this stock generated.
 Stacking these two federal tax benefits results in a federal revenue loss of $6,000 from this contribution, relative to what would have been collected if the taxpayer had sold their stock rather than given it to the voucher bundling organization to sell.
 Put another way, the federal government would be forgoing $1.20 in tax revenue for every $1 given to support private schools—with the 20-cent excess falling into the pockets of wealthy individuals.
-Avoidance of state-level capital gains tax would add further to the profit margin available to most potential contributors.
+Avoidance of state-level capital gains tax would add further to the profit margin available to most potential contributors, and in practice the average contribution is likely to far exceed $5,000 per year.

 Committee Discussion of the Shelter